kungfux/kungfux.github.io/_posts/2024/2024-10-26-easy-software-updates.md

 ## Making it yours
 When it comes to everyday use, you may want more control over the update process.
 There are standalone applications that provide a GUI for winget and other package managers and include additional features like automatic updates, notifications, backup and restore list of software and more to make it as easy as possible to keep your software up to date.

 There are a number of options, some are free and open source, some are paid.
 Many options are outdated or use and maintain their own list of software they support.
-The option I have been using for a while is UniGetUI.
+The option I have been using for a while is UniGetUI[^UniGetUI].
 It is a free and open source application that supports winget and other package managers.
 It is available on GitHub and the Microsoft Store.
 Like many other applications these days, it can be installed using winget.

 ```shell
 winget install --exact --id MartiCliment.UniGetUI --source winget
 ```

 ## Winget sources
-By default, winget collects the list of software from the Microsoft Store (free applications rated "e" for everyone) and the winget community repository.
+By default, winget collects the list of software from the Microsoft Store (free applications rated "e" for everyone) and the winget community repository[^WindowsPackageManagerCommunityRepository].
 You can see this by running the `winget source list` command.
 It's possible to add or remove sources that would be useful for corporate environments.

 ```shell
 C:\>winget source list